pivotal-cf/pivotal-ui/styleguide_new/docs/GetStarted.md

 ## Using Pivotal UI on your project (with React)

-If you're ready to try PUI with React, follow these instructions!

-Using the React components is the recommended approach over CSS/HTML because:
+Using the React components is the recommended approach over CSS/HTML.

-- You have reusable, maintainable code that is more consistent. (compare the React Tabs element to HTML version)
+- Reusable, maintainable code that is more consistent.
-- Meaningful variables for color mean that you remember why you used a particular color ("marketing-header1" vs "teal-23")
+- Variables for color provide meaning and context ("marketing-header1" vs "teal-23")
-- Cross-browser and responsive issues are handled for you.
+- Cross-browser and responsive issues are handled.
-- It's the future.

 **However, you'll need to know a few more technologies.
-Not enough to write a PHD thesis, but mostly in case things go wrong.
-If you don't know what React, Babel or a transpiler is, follow the links below and then return**
+If you don't know what React, Babel or a transpiler is, follow the links below and then return.**

 - [React Overview](http://facebook.github.io/react/)
 - [Babel](https://babeljs.io/)

-Ready?
-We're assuming that you have the following setup on your project:
+Ensure that the following is set up on your project:

  - **node**